Parent Involvement Plan 22-23

 Warren County Schools will work as a district and through its Title I schools to provide assistance to parents in understanding state and district academic information connected to their student’s learning and progress, as well as information regarding the Title I program.
 Schools will provide informative updates for parents to gain knowledge about the challenging state academic standards, local academic assessments, as well as the required assessments for Tennessee students including alternative forms of assessment.

 Warren County Schools has established a district wide family engagement committee comprised of family representatives from each Title I school.
-The Parent Advisory Committee will provide advice on all matters related to family engagement in Title I – Part A programs.
+The Parent Advisory Committee will provide input on all matters related to family engagement in Title I – Part A programs.
 Community leaders and business partners will be invited to also serve on this committee.
 The district will encourage collaboration and participation with community partners by posting the minutes on the district website.

 Warren County Schools will host each spring Pre K and Kindergarten Screening days.
 Incoming students in grades Pre K and Kindergarten will complete the screening process during that day and parents will receive information about school and additional information that is needed to prepare their student for the upcoming school year.